 As of 1992, the population on the island was estimated at approximately 124 individuals.
 Its decline has been due to forest destruction and habitat loss due to construction.

 The Puerto Rican Sharp-shinned Hawk (Accipiter striatus venator), another subspecies of the sharp-shinned hawk, is a small forest hawk.
 Currently, it is restricted to five isolated mountain-forest areas.
 Primarily it feeds on small birds.
-If one is fortunate it may be seen streaking by in the forest.
+If one is fortunate, it may be seen streaking by in the forest.
 Nest failures, deforestation and habitat loss due to construction have played a significant role in the decline of this species.

-This small frog earned its Puerto Rican common name due to the call of the most common coquí species in Puerto Rico, Eleutherodactylus coqui, which begins as the sun sets and ends in the early dawn.
+This tiny frog earned its Puerto Rican common name due to the call of the most common coquí species in Puerto Rico, Eleutherodactylus coqui, which begins as the sun sets and ends in the early dawn.
 This has made it an animal of great endearment to Puerto Ricans.

 Neotropical migrant birds breed in North America and migrate to the south for the winter.
 Approximately 35 species of these migratory birds either winter or pass through El Yunque during this season.
 They contribute significantly to the total animal diversity of the forest.
 The recent decline in the population of migratory birds throughout North America, Mexico, Central America and the Caribbean is of growing concern.

-Major causes of declines in the populations of many of these species are believed to stem from the fragmentation of North American breeding habitats; also the loss of wintering habitats in Mexico, Central and South America, and the Caribbean.
+Significant causes of declines in the populations of many of these species are believed to stem from the fragmentation of North American breeding habitats; also the loss of wintering habitats in Mexico, Central and South America, and the Caribbean.